ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

 chown -R www-data:www-data <your installation directory>
 ```

-Directories `var` and `public/var` need to be writable by CLI and web server user.
+Directories `var` and `public/var` need to be writable by CLI and the web server user.
 Future files and directories created by these two users will need to inherit those permissions.

 !!! caution

-    For security reasons, in production web server should not have write access to other directories than `var`.
+    For security reasons, in production, the web server should not have write access to other directories than `var`.
 Skip the step above and follow the link below for production needs instead.

     You must also make sure that the web server cannot interpret files in the `var` directory through PHP.
     To do so, follow the instructions on [setting up a virtual host below](#set-up-virtual-host).

 To set up permissions for production, it is recommended to use an ACL (Access Control List).
 See [Setting up or Fixing File Permissions](http://symfony.com/doc/5.0/setup/file_permissions.html) in Symfony documentation